Skip to Content

 This diagram displays how a Jitterbit Message Queue message moves through the system architecture:

-1. Data is retrieved from a source endpoint, such as by using a Cloud Studio connector.
+1. Data is retrieved from a source endpoint, such as by using an Integration Studio connector.
 The retrieved data can then be transformed into a message to be consumed by the Jitterbit MQ connector.

 2. Using the Jitterbit MQ Send or Send Bulk activity, the data is sent to the Jitterbit Message Queue service (which sends the messages to the specified message queue).